Skip to content

 defineSqlGraphElements creates a new SqlGraphRegistrationContext (for the GraphRegistrationContext) to process the SQL definition file.

-defineDataset looks up the GraphRegistrationContext for the given dataset (or throws a SparkException if not found).
+defineOutput looks up the GraphRegistrationContext for the dataflow graph ID of the given output (or throws a SparkException if not found).

-defineDataset branches off based on the dataset type:
+defineOutput branches off based on the output type:

 Dataset Type Action